dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/httpsys.md

 ### Configure Windows Server

+1. Determine the ports to open for the app and use Windows Firewall or [PowerShell cmdlets](https://technet.microsoft.com/library/jj554906) to open firewall ports to allow traffic to reach HTTP.sys.
+When deploying to an Azure VM, open the ports in the [Network Secruity Group](/azure/virtual-network/security-overview).
+In the following commands and app configuration, port 443 is used.

+1. Obtain and install X.509 certificates, if required.

+   On Windows, create self-signed certificates using the [New-SelfSignedCertificate PowerShell cmdlet](/powershell/module/pkiclient/new-selfsignedcertificate).
+For an unsupported example, see [UpdateIISExpressSSLForChrome.ps1](https://github.com/aspnet/Docs/tree/master/aspnetcore/includes/make-x509-cert/UpdateIISExpressSSLForChrome.ps1).

+   Install either self-signed or CA-signed certificates in the server's **Local Machine** > **Personal** store.

 1. If the app is a [framework-dependent deployment](/dotnet/core/deploying/#framework-dependent-deployments-fdd), install .NET Core, .NET Framework, or both (if the app is a .NET Core app targeting the .NET Framework).

-   * **.NET Core** &ndash; If the app requires .NET Core, obtain and run the .NET Core installer from [.NET All Downloads](https://www.microsoft.com/net/download/all).
+   * **.NET Core** &ndash; If the app requires .NET Core, obtain and run the **.NET Core Runtime** installer from [.NET Core Downloads](https://dotnet.microsoft.com/download).
+Don't install the full SDK on the server.
-   * **.NET Framework** &ndash; If the app requires .NET Framework, see [.NET Framework: Installation guide](/dotnet/framework/install/) to find installation instructions.
+   * **.NET Framework** &ndash; If the app requires .NET Framework, see the [.NET Framework installation guide](/dotnet/framework/install/).
 Install the required .NET Framework.
-The installer for the latest .NET Framework can be found at [.NET All Downloads](https://www.microsoft.com/net/download/all).
+The installer for the latest .NET Framework is available from from the [.NET Core Downloads](https://dotnet.microsoft.com/download) page.

+   If the app is a [self-contained deployment](/dotnet/core/deploying/#framework-dependent-deployments-scd), the app includes the runtime in its deployment.
+No framework installation is required on the server.

-2. Configure URLs and ports for the app.
+1. Configure URLs and ports in the app.

    By default, ASP.NET Core binds to `http://localhost:5000`.
 To configure URL prefixes and ports, options include using: